realworldocaml/book/book/gadts/README.md

 ```

 The thing that lets this all work is that the type of the underlying
 object is existentially bound within the type `stringable`.
+As such,
-Importantly, this type can't escape the scope of `stringable`.
-This
+the type of the underlying values can't escape the scope of
-means you can't grab a value and just return it.
+`stringable`, which means that a function that tries to do that won't
+type-check.

 ```ocaml env=main
 # let get_value (Stringable s) = s.value